alxblog/code-mirror-cast-extension/README.md

 - [ ] Open a quick access window when clicking the status bar icon to:
   1. Start/stop the server
   2. Change the frontend font size (`fontSize`)
+- [ ] Add a button to temporarily "blur" or hide the content display.